Creating repos with same label in different products fails during synchronization

 Exception: ActiveRecord::RecordInvalid: Validation failed: Name has already been taken Backtrace: /opt/rh/ruby193/root/usr/share/gems/gems/activerecord-3.2.8/lib/active_record/validations.rb:56:in `save!' /opt/rh/ruby193/root/usr/share/gems/gems/activerecord-3.2.8/lib/active_record/attribute_methods/dirty.rb:33:in `save!' /opt/rh/ruby193/root/usr/share/gems/gems/activerecord-3.2.8/lib/active_record/transactions.rb:246:in `block in save!' /opt/rh/ruby193/root/usr/share/gems/gems/activerecord-3.2.8/lib/active_record/transactions.rb:295:in `block in with_transaction_returning_status' /opt/rh/ruby193/root/usr/share/gems/gems/activerecord-3.2.8/lib/active_record/connection_adapters/abstract/database_statements.rb:192:in `transaction' /opt/rh/ruby193/root/usr/share/gems/gems/activerecord-3.2.8/lib/active_record/transactions.rb:208:in `transaction' /opt/rh/ruby193/root/usr/share/gems/gems/activerecord-3.2.8/lib/active_record/transactions.rb:293:in `with_transaction_returning_status' /opt/rh/ruby193/root/usr/share/gems/gems/activerecord-3.2.8/lib/active_record/transactions.rb:246:in `save!' /opt/rh/ruby193/root/usr/share/gems/gems/activerecord-3.2.8/lib/active_record/validations.rb:41:in `create!' /opt/rh/ruby193/root/usr/share/gems/gems/katello-2.0.0/app/models/katello/concerns/medium_extensions.rb:53:in `find_or_create_medium' /opt/rh/ruby193/root/usr/share/gems/gems/katello-2.0.0/app/models/katello/concerns/medium_extensions.rb:35:in `update_media' /opt/rh/ruby193/root/usr/share/gems/gems/katello-2.0.0/app/lib/actions/katello/repository/update_media.rb:24:in `finalize' /opt/rh/ruby193/root/usr/share/gems/gems/dynflow-0.7.3/lib/dynflow/action.rb:465:in `block (2 levels) in execute_finalize' /opt/rh/ruby193/root/usr/share/gems/gems/dynflow-0.7.3/lib/dynflow/middleware/stack.rb:26:in `call' /opt/rh/ruby193/root/usr/share/gems/gems/dynflow-0.7.3/lib/dynflow/middleware/stack.rb:26:in `pass' /opt/rh/ruby193/root/usr/share/gems/gems/dynflow-0.7.3/lib/dynflow/middleware.rb:16:in `pass' /opt/rh/ruby193/root/usr/share/gems/gems/dynflow-0.7.3/lib/dynflow/action/progress.rb:30:in `with_progress_calculation' /opt/rh/ruby193/root/usr/share/gems/gems/dynflow-0.7.3/lib/dynflow/action/progress.rb:22:in `finalize' /opt/rh/ruby193/root/usr/share/gems/gems/dynflow-0.7.3/lib/dynflow/middleware/stack.rb:22:in `call' /opt/rh/ruby193/root/usr/share/gems/gems/dynflow-0.7.3/lib/dynflow/middleware/stack.rb:26:in `pass' /opt/rh/ruby193/root/usr/share/gems/gems/dynflow-0.7.3/lib/dynflow/middleware.rb:16:in `pass' /opt/rh/ruby193/root/usr/share/gems/gems/katello-2.0.0/app/lib/actions/middleware/keep_locale.rb:28:in `block

-#4 Updated by Ashton Davis about 5 years ago
+#4 Updated by Ashton Davis over 5 years ago

 This issue specifically has to do with the automatic creation of installation media.
 There's no issue replication instruction.
 Here's mine.